A Bayesian constitutive model selection framework for biaxial mechanical testing of planar soft tissues: application to porcine aortic valves: Acknowledgments

 \section{Acknowledgments}

 We thank Prof Nele Famaey and Dr Heleen Fehervary for insightful discussions.
-This work was supported by grant EP/P018912/2 from the Engineering and Physical Sciences Research Council of the UK.
+This work was supported by grant EP/P018912/2 from the Engineering and Physical Sciences Research Council of the UK and grant R01 HL159475 from the National Institutes of Health.